guillaumeteillet/ivr-guillaume-teillet/README.md

 We will need the private IP and the public IP in the next step !

+Now, your public address has changed. **You need to ssh again on your EC2 Instance (See step 2 - Connect to your EC2 Instance)**

 ### 7. Configuration Asterisk

 Run this on your EC2 instance :